ikizhvatov/efficient-columnwise-correlation/README.md

 # Efficient columnwise correlation

-Efficient ways to compute Pearson's correlation between columns of two matrices in numpy (and beyond)
+Efficient ways to compute Pearson's correlation between columns of two matrices in numpy and other scientific computing languages.

-See http://stackoverflow.com/questions/19401078/efficient-columnwise-correlation-coefficient-calculation-with-numpy for the initial discussion
+See http://stackoverflow.com/questions/19401078/efficient-columnwise-correlation-coefficient-calculation-with-numpy for the initial discussion.

 So far, it appears that one line of code in Julia is almost 5 times faster than 5 lines of code in Python (numpy MKL) doing the same thing.